-Mint Creek Farm is owned and operated by Harry and Gwen Carr with the help of their two children.
-The Carrs started with 50 acres in 1992 and have grown to 220 Certified-Organic acres.
+Mint Creek Farm is owned and operated by Harry & Gwen Carr and their children, who are lucky to work together with dedicated friends to make a organizational team of a dozen people total.
+The Carrs started with 50 acres in 1992 and have grown the farm to 220 Certified-Organic acres.
 Who would have guessed that a combination so simple as sheep on grass could help with global warming?
 Grasses and legumes naturally process and fix carbon in the soil.
 Rotationally grazing perennial pasture is actually one of the best carbon-dioxide-absorbing natural systems there is— even better than planting trees, because the forage plants are kept in their vegetative state by the regular grazing of livestock.
-Raising sheep and laying hens was originally part of the Carrs’ plan to enliven and enrich the natural ecosystems in their area that have been so depleted by modern mainstream agricultural practices.
-They now employee ten people in the farm’s endeavors and raise sheep, cows, pigs, goats, and various poultry, as well.
-Mint Creek meat and eggs are available to order online and ship, or pickup at your local farmers’ market or co-op in the Chicago area.
+Raising sheep and laying hens was originally part of the Carrs’ plan to enliven and enrich the natural prairie ecosystems in their area that have been so depleted by modern mainstream agricultural practices.
+They now raise sheep, cows, pigs, goats, and various poultry, as well, with the of goals of bringing back biodiversity and fertility to the land through organic farming methods and making life-giving, grass-fed meat and eggs available here in a region where it is hard to come by.
+Mint Creek Farm meat and eggs are available to order online and ship, or pickup at your local farmers’ market or co-op in the Chicago area.

 The Carrs studied Biodynamic agriculture at the Michael Fields Institute and learned that planting perennial grasses and legumes is the first step in revitalizing farmed-out land.
 They also saw demonstrations of how to rotationally graze livestock, and learned how frequent movement of grazing animals is good for animal, forage, and soil health.
 Harry learned to plant mixes of legumes and grasses suited to the different conditions of the farm through trial and error and by talking to area farmers.
 He also does his best to use the farm as a safe haven for native species of plants and birds to live and nest.
 Soil tests show great improvements in soil fertility and texture since the land was purchased.
 It makes the Carrs happy to be a part of a beautiful natural ecosystem: thick swards of grasses keeping the topsoil from eroding and cleaning the air while the livestock live on it symbiotically, bolstering soil fertility.
 It makes them all the more proud that this ecosystem offers their family, friends, locals, and chefs some of the most delicious, healthiest grass-fed meat in the country.